conbhall/bet/README.md

 |
 |-- main.py     # Entry point for the program
 |
-|-- .gitignore  # To include the venv directory and other files that should not be committed
+|-- .gitignore  # To include the venv directory and other files that should not be committed # DO NOT EDIT!!!
 |
 |-- README.md   # Project documentation